Tuesday, October 29, 2024

 Wednesday, October 9, 2024

-On a benign, placid deck, the English batsmen reveled in what was little more than a leisurely exercise against a toothless Pakistani bowling attack.
+On a benign, placid deck, the English batsmen revelled in what was little more than a leisurely exercise against a toothless Pakistani bowling attack.
 They scored at an impressive rate of five runs per over until fatigue set in, slowing the pace only slightly to 4.87 runs per over across 101 overs—an ideal demonstration of modern-day cricket on a flat pitch, where bowlers lacking bite pose little threat.

-Among the Englishmen, it was Harry Brook who appeared to savor the conditions most.
+Among the Englishmen, it was Harry Brook who appeared to savour the conditions most.
 It was on England's previous tour of Pakistan that Brook announced his arrival to the world, amassing 468 runs at an average of 93.60, including centuries in all three Tests.
 Once more, Brook picked up where he left off, resuming his mastery over Pakistan’s bowling unit.

 His half-century came in just 49 deliveries, marking his fifth score of fifty-plus in six innings against this opposition.
 His second fifty was more measured, taking 69 balls, but even so, his strike rate hovered around the 80-plus mark.
 By no means was Brook finished; he seemed poised to inflict even more damage on the beleaguered Pakistani attack.